-262 LINUX NETWORKING

-Prerequisite: 2600:270 or permission.
-Provides the knowledge and skills needed to install, configure, administer, and troubleshoot Linux network operating systems including: licenses, administration, network configuration, and network protocol and security management.

-- INTRODUCTION TO NETWORK TECHNOLOGIES 3 credits 270 Prerequisite: 2440:145.
+- 1-4 credits LINUX NETWORKING 262 Prerequisite: 2600:270 or permission.
+Provides the knowledge and skills needed to install, configure, administer, and troubleshoot Linux network operating systems including: licenses, administration, network configuration, and network protocol and security management. - INTRODUCTION TO NETWORK TECHNOLOGIES 3 credits Prerequisite: 2440:145.
 Provides students with an excellent foundation upon which to build their network training.
-Covers basic terms and concepts of computer networking. - NOVELL NETWORKING I 272

-Prerequisite: 2600:270.
-Provides students with the necessary knowledge and skills to perform competently in the role of network administrator or system manager.

-274 NOVELL NETWORKING II 1-4 credits

-Prerequisite: 2600:272.
-This course provides students with the knowledge and skills they need to design, configure and administer complex networks.

-- 276 NOVELL NETWORKING III 1-4 credits Prerequisite: 2600:274.
-Teaches network administrators, network designers and networking consultants the skills needed to design and implement hierarchical directories in LAN and WAN - NOVELL NETWORKING IV 278 1-4 credits Prerequisite: 2600:274.
-This course focuses on the prevention, diagnosis, and resolution of hardware-related problems network professionals encounter while working with the network.

-FIELD EXPERIENCE IN MICROPROCESSOR 280 SERVICE

-Prerequisites: 2600:180 and 230.
-Work experience within a business that makes, uses, or services microprocessor-based equipment.

-NOVELL NETWORKING V 282

-Prerequisite: 2600:274.
-This course addresses specific technological changes in networking theory and practice.

-WORKING WITH TCP/IP 284
+Covers basic terms and concepts of computer networking. - NOVELL NETWORKING I 1-4 credits Prerequisite: 2600:270.
+Provides students with the necessary knowledge and skills to perform competently in the role of network administrator or system manager. - NOVELL NETWORKING II 1-4 credits Prerequisite: 2600:272.
+This course provides students with the knowledge and skills they need to design, configure and administer complex networks. - NOVELL NETWORKING III 1-4 credits 276 Prerequisite: 2600:274.
+Teaches network administrators, network designers and networking consultants the skills needed to design and implement hierarchical directories in LAN and WAN. - NOVELL NETWORKING IV 278 1-4 credits Prerequisite: 2600:274.
+This course focuses on the prevention, diagnosis, and resolution of hardware-related problems network professionals encounter while working with the network. - FIELD EXPERIENCE IN MICROPROCESSOR 2 credits Prerequisites: 2600:180 and 230.
+Work experience within a business that makes, uses, or services microprocessor-based equipment. - NOVELL NETWORKING V 282 1-4 credits Prerequisite: 2600:274.
+This course addresses specific technological changes in networking theory and practice. - 284 WORKING WITH TCP/IP Prerequisite: 2600:274.

-Prerequisite: 2600:274.
 Knowledge and skills necessary to plan, configure and troubleshoot a TCP/IP network.
-Advanced skills and abilities to handle more challenging network situations than encountered in prior networking courses.

-SPECIAL TOPICS: COMPUTER SERVICE AND 290 NETWORK TECHNOLOGY
+Advanced skills and abilities to handle more challenging network situations than encountered in prior networking courses. - SPECIAL TOPICS: COMPUTER SERVICE AND 290 NETWORK TECHNOLOGY 1-5 credits Prerequisite: Permission.

-Prerequisite: Permission.
 This course is designed to allow for special topics and subject areas of particular interest to students.

+PARAPROFESSIONAL EDUCATION

+290 SPECIAL TOPICS: PARAPROFESSIONAL EDUCATION Special topics in subject area of interest for paraprofessional education (may be repeated for a total of six credits).

-MEDICAL ASSISTING
+MEDICAL ASSISTING 2740: